ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 p(11k+6) & \equiv 0 \pmod {11}.
 \end{align} $$

-These are some of the most beautiful functions in Mathematics.
-In 1972, Dyson gave an lecture on the Missed Opportunities between Mathematics and Physics.
-He begins with the story of the MacDonald equation for Ramanujan's Tau Function.
+These are some of the most beautiful congruences in Number Theory and Mathematics.
+In 1972, Dyson gave a lecture on the Missed Opportunities between Mathematics and Physics where he began with the story of the following MacDonald equation for Ramanujan's Tau Function.

 <center>
 <div style="display: block; margin: auto">